MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

 Note each symbol stores how many times it has been expanded, which is how the symbols know whether they are on the first iteration, or the second one, etc. Each symbol also keeps track of whether it's part of the edges of the building (i.e. whether it lies on the faces of the original undivided cube).

 Each symbol also stores other useful information, like position, rotation, scale, as well as more specific values in each subclass.

+Also note that each of "Cube" shapes will attempt to add windows to itself (they are 2D windows achieved through UV hacks) after their last iteration listed below, if they reach it.

 * `LDCube`: Base for low-density buildings.
 A cube.
   * For the first two iterations, will subdivide itself into smaller `LDCubes` in the X and Z directions.
 Each subdivision will be in a different direction, but which one happens first (X or Z) is random.